hitesh22rana/SoundScripter/README.md

     docker-compose -f docker-compose.yml up
     ```

-6. Now you backend is up and running and you can access the API docs at `http://localhost:8000/docs`.
+4. Now you app is up and running and you can access the app via `http://localhost:3000`.

 ## Contributions